McKinley116/sidekick/readme.md

 # Drone Management System

 ## Overview
 Sidekick is a C++ console application that simulates a tactical drone control environment.
 The system allows users to manage and control different types of drones (Scout and Fighter) on a randomly generated map with various objects and obstacles.
+THIS USES VERSION 2.
+VERSION 1 was a test to decide on features

 ## Table of Contents
 1. [Architecture Overview](#architecture-overview)